-Indonesian society is famous for its various unique cultural traditions, one of which is the Ma'nene Tradition of the Toraja Tribe.
-This tradition is the main attraction for the tourism sector Tana Toraja.
-The Ma'nene tradition of the Toraja tribe is hundreds of years old and continues to this day.
+Indonesian people are famous for their various unique cultural traditions, one of which is the Ma nene tradition of the Toraja tribe.
+This tradition is a special attraction for the tourism sector Tana Toraja.
+The Ma nene tradition of the Toraja tribe is hundreds of years old and continues to this day.

 Maybe many are curious about the origins of the Ma'nene Tradition of the Toraja Tribe.
 This tradition is a ritual to change the clothes on the corpse.